Table of Contents

 So, what is then to blame you ask.
 Well, simple, we are to blame for the decisions we make.
 If we create a system that let people work to death then we are to blame.
 If we create a system that ruins the environment then we are to blame.
 If we create a system that makes slaves of people then we are to blame.
 Money can’t make decisions and therefore you can’t blame money.
 Not even if that money is used in a system to reward people for their work.Discord Question Quote

-Sure, we are to blame, but the question the you continue to refuse to ask is “What has us make those shitty decisions or at least not being able to effectuate change or make lives better for ourselves and others?”.
-Could it be that the environment that monetary systems creates is one in which harmful and exploitative decisions are rewarded, or that getting yourself ahead is very difficult without hurting others?
+Sure, we are to blame, but the question the you continue to refuse to ask is “What has us make those shitty decisions or at least not being able to effectuate change or make lives better for ourselves and others?“.
+Could it be that the social and economic environment that monetary systems creates is one in which harmful and exploitative decisions are rewarded, and that getting yourself ahead is very difficult without hurting others?
 Environmental Determinism is powerful.
 If you have a socioeconomic system which powerfully rewards sociopathy and the exploitation of Humanity and the Natural World then what sort of decisions or world should you expect from it?
-People are the sum total of their environment and their experiences, and the environment that monetary systems provides is an antagonistic one.
+People are the sum total of their environment and their experiences, and the environment that monetary systems provides is an antagonistic one at every level.

 What does the current economic system (Capitalism) reward?
 Those decisions that humans make to exploit and murder people and the environment are not made in a vacuum.
 The system powerfully rewards the systemic and structural violence – exploitation, destroying people and the environment – for fun and profit.
 If the system did not so powerfully reward sociopathic actions then the world would be a very, very different place.